-The rough breakdown of decisions are as such: 8,066 admits, 10,000+ deferred, roughly 2,500 denied and slightly over 200 incomplete.
+The rough breakdown of decisions are the following: 8,900+ admits, 9,300+ deferred, roughly 2,000 denied and slightly over 1,200 with incomplete applications.
 If you have questions about your specific decision, I do not suggest you post them on this blog.
 As well, do not give out or request personal academic information in your post, as we would then need to delete these posts.
 We are not able to answer questions about individual students here because we will generally not have your information in front of us and we cannot disclose individual student information in a comment.
 I would recommend talking with both your family and high school counselor first, then reviewing this previous post on suggestions about how to react to an EA decision, and finally reading the FAQ’s available from your Status page.
 In addition, please do not post any comments disparaging another student or individual, as these comments will be deleted (see the rules in the upper right-hand corner under About the Blog).

-As a reminder, UGA looks at in-state and out-of-state applicants using the same process.
+As a reminder, for the most part UGA looks at in-state and out-of-state applicants using the same process, with only a slight difference in making final decisions.
 In addition, we do not have any limits on the number of students we can admit based on school, neighborhood, county or state, and we do not use major, gender, race, demonstrated interest or legacy status in our review process.
 We are looking at each individual applicant in the context of the overall applicant pool, and making decisions based on both the EA applicant group and what we expect the applicant pool (EA and RD) will be like overall.
 I suggest you look at the Admissions Tips, Hints & Myths page for more details about what we do and do not look at in our review.

 Please be patient, be nice and be courteous.
 Have a great weekend and go Dawgs!